Parichay-Singh/Breezy/README.md

 ## Abstract 📝

 &emsp;&emsp;&emsp; **Breezy** is a one-stop solution for all your mental health queries.
 Just log in and take our quiz.
 It not only tells you if you’re suffering from a disease but also recommends tasks based on severity of your condition.
+Our algorithm makes the quiz unique for every user.
+This works on the basis of users previous logged answer.
+The first five questions are common for every user and based on user’s answer to these, other questions are asked from the user to precisely detect the mental illness.
+This helps to understand all the symptoms of the user and delivers better outputs.

 Get your personal recommendations of daily tasks based on your prognosis and track your progress in a graphical manner.
 Got a symptom and not sure what it is?
 Ask BreezyBot.

 We at Breeze, provide simple measures to mitigate the problem if the severity is low.
 If we detect high severity, we advise the users to not self-medicate and seek help from a professional psychiatrist or psychologist.

 ## Inspiration 💭